carnicer/training-get-fit-at-git/slides.md

 * ensure your valuable commits have a branch (or reference)
 * delete a branch to get rid of useless commits

-Reminder: git was designed to being able of removing _unused work_.
+Reminder: git was designed to be able of removing _unused work_.

 Downside: beginners (or not so beginners) may lose _valuable work_.